kpeale/opensource-explorer/README.md

 Viewing Repository Details

-1. Click on any repository from search results
+1.Click on any repository from search results
-2. View the Details panel to see:
+2.View the Details panel to see:

 * Repository description and statistics
 * README file (rendered markdown)
 * Star, Fork, Clone, and Save buttons

-3. Click buttons to interact with the repository
+3.Click buttons to interact with the repository

 Managing Bookmarks

 1.Click the 💾 Save button on any repository
 2.View saved repositories in the Saved tab
 3.Click × to remove a bookmark
-4. Click Clear All to remove all bookmarks
+4.Click Clear All to remove all bookmarks

 Finding Good First Issues